asw101/gist/200200-azure-random-str/README.md

 # Azure $RANDOM_STR

-A deterministic way to generate a 6 character unique suffix for things in Azure that need to be globally unique.
+A deterministic way to generate a 6 character unique suffix/prefix for things in Azure that need to be globally unique.

 ```bash
 RESOURCE_GROUP='200200-hello-gopher'